-BIO 451 READINGS IN BIOLOGY
+BIO 451 SEMINAR IN BIOLOGY

-This course is a guided reading course that allows students to explore a variety of topics and discuss their understanding and interpretation of biological subjects with their peers.
-The goal of this course is to allow students to pursue specific topics in more detail, and to develop the skills necessary to critically evaluate and discuss technical literature in biology.
+This course allows students to explore a variety of topics and discuss their understanding and interpretation of biological subjects with their peers.
+The goal of this course is to allow students to pursue specific topics in more detail, and to develop the skills necessary to critically evaluate and discuss literature in biology.
 The course may be taken up to two times for credit towards the major requirements.
 This course meets for one two hour discussion period each week.
-Corequisite: Junior standing.
-Fall, annually.
+Prerequisite: Junior standing and biology major.
+As needed.